|Balance Transfer Rating:||3.5 / 5|

 Other Notable Features: No foreign transaction fees, one late fee waiver per year, extended warranty, travel accident insurance, purchase protection

 The HSBC Gold Mastercard is a decent card for users looking to pay down large debts with a generous introductory APR.
 However, the card has a slightly higher than normal transfer fee at 4 percent (or $10, whichever is greater).

 While you won’t earn traditional rewards with this card, you’ll still enjoy travel and shopping benefits such as emergency roadside services, travel accident insurance, price protection and extended warranty.

 Time to pay off debt with balance transfer intro offer

 If you’re hanging on to some debt and want a little more time to pay it off, the HSBC Gold Mastercardׅ might be a good option.
-You’ll get a lengthy 18 months with no interest to chip away at the balance (variable APR of 12.99 percent to 20.99 percent thereafter).
+You’ll get a lengthy 18 months with no interest to chip away at the balance (variable APR of 13.99 to 23.99 percent thereafter).

 Higher than average balance transfer fee

 At 4 percent, the HSBC Gold Mastercard transfer fee is slightly higher than the average balance transfer card, with plainer cards charging no fee at all and rewards cards charging up to 3 percent.
 This might not seem like much of a difference, but it quickly can add up to quite a bit on larger balances.

 Before deciding if this is the card for you, consider how much the transfer fee will add to your debt.
-With a 0 percent APR for an 18-month intro period (variable APR of 12.99 percent to 20.99 percent thereafter), it is possible that you will save in interest what the fee will add, but you’ll want to do the math on your own finances before applying.
+With a 0 percent APR for an 18-month intro period (variable APR of 13.99 to 23.99 percent thereafter), it is possible that you will save in interest what the fee will add, but you’ll want to do the math on your own finances before applying.

 Generous intro APR for new purchases